data-apis/array-api/spec/API_specification/set_functions.md

         -   **unique**: _&lt;array&gt;_

             -   an array containing the set of unique elements in `x`.
-Must have the same data type as `x`.
+The returned array must have the same data type as `x`.

         -   **indices**: _&lt;array&gt;_

             -   an array containing the indices (first occurrences) of `x` that result in `unique`.
-TODO: data type.
+The returned array must have a data type of `int32` or `int64`.

         -   **inverse**: _&lt;array&gt;_

             -   an array containing the indices of `unique` that reconstruct `x`.
-TODO: data type.
+The returned array must have a data type of `int32` or `int64`.

         -   **counts**: _&lt;array&gt;_